-This chapter explains the Hazelcast's Hot Restart Persistence feature, introduced with Hazelcast 3.6.
-Hot Restart Persistence provides fast cluster restarts by storing the states of the cluster members on the disk.
-This feature is currently provided for the Hazelcast map data structure and the Hazelcast JCache implementation.
+This chapter explains Hazelcast's Hot Restart Persistence feature.
+It provides fast cluster restarts by storing the states of the cluster members on the disk.
+This feature is currently provided for the Hazelcast map data structure and Hazelcast JCache implementation.